-The directional control valve in the hydraulic system creates the stroking action of the intensifier by sending pressurized hydraulic oil to one side of the hydraulic cylinder or the other.
+The directional control valves in the hydraulic system create the stroking action of each intensifier by sending pressurized hydraulic oil to one side of the hydraulic cylinder or the other.
 As the flow is sent to one side, hydraulic fluid is returned to the reservoir from the opposite side.